 These differing vertical wind profiles result from the synoptic situation in which the convective WCB ascent is embedded.
-The intense convective WCB trajectories ascend in a region characterized by the absence of a strong upper-level jet (Figs. 1b

-- and 6c).
-The upper-level wind speed hardly exceeds $20-25 \text{ m s}^{-1}$, which is similar to the wind speed of the low-level jet (Fig. 9a).
-The moderate convective WCB trajectories ascend further north during the PV cutoff phase (Figs. 1a and 6b) and are located southeast of an upper-level jet of $30-35 \text{ m s}^{-1}$ at 11 km height.
+The intense convective WCB trajectories ascend in a region characterized by the absence of a strong upper-level jet (Figs. 1b and 6c).
+The upper-level wind speed hardly exceeds 20-25 m s-1, which is similar to the wind speed of the low-level jet (Fig. 9a).
+The moderate convective WCB trajectories ascend further north during the PV cutoff phase (Figs. 1a and 6b) and are located southeast of an upper-level jet of $30-35 \,\mathrm{m\,s^{-1}}$ at 11 km height.
 Hence, at least in the upper troposphere, the wind speed increases leading to comparatively stronger vertical wind shear (Fig. 9a).
-For comparison, the northwest-southeast oriented PV dipole of embedded convection in cyclone Vladiana (Oertel et al., 2020) with a magnitude of -1.5 PVU and 3 PVU across both - 530 poles is located in a region characterized by coherent unidirectional wind shear of magnitude $3 \text{ m s}^{-1} \text{ km}^{-1}$ in a deep layer below the upper-level jet pointing to the northeast (Fig. 9a,b).
+For comparison, the northwest-southeast-oriented PV dipole of embedded convection in cyclone Vladiana (Oertel et al., 2020) with a magnitude of -1.5 and 3 PVU across both poles is located in a region characterized by coherent unidirectional wind shear of magnitude $3 \,\mathrm{m\,s^{-1}\,km^{-1}}$ in a deep layer below the upper-level jet pointing to the northeast (Fig. 9a, b).
 The alignment of embedded convection and the vertical wind shear in the WCB of cyclone Vladiana gives rise to the pronounced PV dipole structure with negative PV at the jet-facing side.

-We conclude that the PV dipole structure associated with convective WCB ascent is strongly modulated by the large-scale flow, as expected from theoretical considerations.
-Despite the more intense convective ascent and the associated increased localised - 535 diabatic heating, the resulting PV anomalies are not stronger in cyclone Sanchez (cf. Figs. 8a,b).
-In contrast, compared to cyclone Vladiana (Oertel et al., 2020) the associated PV anomalies of the intense convective WCB ascent in this study are weaker and the mid- to upper-level PV dipole extends over a smaller spatial scale despite faster convective ascent.
-This implies that the upper-level PV modification by WCB-embedded convection and its relevance for the large-scale flow evolution can differ substantially from case to case.
-More specifically, the comparison of the PV structures associated with cyclone Sanchez - 540 (this study) and cyclone Vladiana (Oertel et al., 2020) emphasizes that the intensity of embedded convection alone is not a reliable measure for the degree of PV modification (Table 1).
+We conclude that the PV dipole structure associated with convective WCB ascent is strongly modulated by the largescale flow, as expected from theoretical considerations.
+Despite the more intense convective ascent and the associated increased localized diabatic heating, the resulting PV anomalies are not stronger in cyclone Sanchez (see Fig. 8a, b).
+In contrast, compared to cyclone Vladiana (Oertel et al., 2020) the associated PV anomalies of the intense convective WCB ascent in this study are weaker and the mid-level to upperlevel PV dipole extends over a smaller spatial scale - despite faster convective ascent.
+This implies that the upperlevel PV modification by WCB-embedded convection and its relevance for the large-scale flow evolution can differ substantially from case to case.
+More specifically, the comparison of the PV structures associated with cyclone Sanchez (this study) and cyclone Vladiana (Oertel et al., 2020) emphasizes that the intensity of embedded convection alone is not a reliable measure for the degree of PV modification (Table 1).
 Instead, the alignment of WCB-embedded convection and the upper-level jet determine the potential to produce coherent upper-level negative PV features near the jet, which were found to influence the upper-level jet and downstream flow evolution in the strong-jet situation of cyclone Vladiana (Oertel et al., 2020).